Israeli doctors walk off the job and more strikes are threatened after law weakening courts passes

 “These protests are not going anywhere, especially because the government has clearly stated that this is just phase one,” said Yohanan Plesner, president of the Israel Democracy Institute, a Jerusalem think tank.
 “This is the most widespread and significant democratic awakening in the history of the country.
 Clearly, it won’t end.”

 Hundreds of thousands of people fanned out in Tel Aviv overnight, burning tires, setting off fireworks and waving national flags.
-In central Jerusalem, police mounted on horses unleashed water cannons and a foul-smelling spray at protesters, arresting nearly 40 people.
+In Jerusalem, mounted police and water cannons spraying foul-smelling liquid cleared protesters from a main highway.
+At least 40 people were arrested by police in protests around the country.

 Videos showed police officers dragging protesters by the hair and neck, beating people until they bled and violently pushing them back with batons.
 At least 10 officers were assaulted and injured, police said.